3.590 DX Digital

 Except for the 219-220 segment, the NCPA currently isn't coordinating individual stations, nodes, etc. leaving that to the special interest groups.
 BBS station coordination is done by the PSNC in Northern CA. DX Spotting is coordinated by DXPSN .
 Some digital may be coordinated on auxiliary channels by NARCC.
 All repeaters, including digital repeaters are coordinated by NARCC in the repeater segments.

-NCPA board internet remailer: email@example.com (one needs to subscribe first)
+NCPA internet remailer: email@example.com (one needs to subscribe first)

 NCPA V.P. & freq. coord.: Gary Mitchell, WB6YRU, firstname.lastname@example.org, packet BBS: WB6YRU@N0ARY.#NCA.CA.USA.NOAM

-Send requests for changes to either the frequency coordinator or the NCPA board remailer.
-The frequency coordinator will then present the requests to the board along with suggested assignments The NCPA, a representative committee, makes all digital assignments.
+Send requests for changes to either the frequency coordinator or the NCPA remailer.
+The frequency coordinator will then present the requests to the NCPA along with suggested assignments.
+The NCPA, a representative committee, makes all digital assignments.